 The worst threat in these places is the theft of bags on buses.
 The best prevention is to not leave your bag unattended at the back of a bus.
 Keep your luggage on you at all times if you can.

 Less common dangers come in the form of sexual harassment, drug pushers, and predators at archaeological sites.
 A few people traveling alone or in small groups have fallen victim to sexual assault, and there are a few cases where women travelers have been raped.

 The country's people have an easy-going attitude to drug use.
 Marijuana is everywhere, and peddlers do get annoying after a while.
 But the authorities don't take it lightly.
 While possession of up to ten grams of marijuana was legalized in 2017, restrictions still apply regarding where you can smoke it (in your home or in someone else's, with the owner's permission, or in your private accommodations, with the manager's consent).
 Sale and transport is still illegal.

 Archaeological sites are usually well guarded, but the paths between them aren't.
 There have been a few cases of robbers preying of people walking alone or in small groups between them.

-Finally, a word to LGBT travelers: Belizeans are warm and friendly people, and are usually happy to welcome all kinds of travelers.
+Finally, a word to LGBTQ travelers: Belizeans are warm and friendly people, and are usually happy to welcome all kinds of travelers.
 Gay awareness and acceptance is on the rise, but don't expect the same pervasive gay-friendliness of Costa Rica.